ytimyno/cross-project-cluck/README.md

 For each pipeline run harvested (API limited to latest 1000), it adds a row for each repository accessed.
 Determines if the access is cross-project.
 Sets the status to "REVIEW" for cross-project access or "OK" for same-project access.

 It outputs a JSON file and matching CSV.
 It also outputs a list of projects it found.
-Use the --simulate-approve-all flag to output a list of instructions if you were to set granular permissions at ADO level.
+Use the --simulate-approve-all flag to output a list of instructions if you were to set granular permissions at repo level.

 ```json
 [